What Is a Sprint?

 Reduced Risks

 Suppose they come across a similar situation in the future.
-In that case, team members could refer back to this time and how their colleagues overcame the problem.
+In that case, team members could refer to this time and how their colleagues overcame the problem.

 How to Plan and Execute Sprints?